STAGE TWO TRAINING

 You might ask, "What do they mean by Techniques?"
 Simply put, techniques are the

 applications used to perform a given skill.
-Therefore, your golf techniques are the procedures
+Therefore, your golf techniques are the

-stroke saving, in wedge play, and your long game.
+in putting, stroke saving, in wedge play, and your long game.

 Developing your skills will likely involves drills, and the drills that prove to be most effective

 often lead to techniques you use on the golf course.
-Whether your techniques are born from
+Whether your techniques are born

-your techniques are those procedures used on the golf course during play.
+effective, your techniques are those procedures used on the golf course during play.

 Your techniques may involve the Fundamentals, Ball Striking skills, Putting procedures,

-Stroke Saving shots, Trajectory control, Power applications, Body Mechanics, Trouble shots,
+Stroke Saving shots, Trajectory control, Power applications, Body Mechanics, Trouble

-define what EA Tischler calls your "Method of Play."
+settle on define what EA Tischler calls your "Method of Play."